jamesmoon2/ai/README.md

 # This is a working playbook for getting better at using AI.

-I’m James Mooney, and I’ve spent a lot of time testing how foundation models behave in the real world — what works, what fails, and how to get useful output without wasting time.
+I’m James Mooney, and I’ve spent a lot of time building AI applications and testing how foundation models behave in the real world — what works, what fails, and how to get useful output without wasting time.
 These notes are the product of that process.

 You’ll find frameworks for structuring prompts, patterns for building AI-driven workflows, and examples that move beyond theory into practice.
 No fluff, no empty predictions.
 Just tactics that hold up when you actually put them to use.